jucian0/solidjs-createform/README.md

 # createform

 Createform is an open-source package to create forms for SolidJS applications.
-It's based on [useForm](https://useform.org)
+It's based on [useForm](https://github.com/Jucian0/useform)

 ## Motivation

-Since SolidJS is a new framework, there is no existing great package to create forms.
-I decided to create this package to simplify the process of creating forms.
-Createform supports the following features:
+I decided to create a package that could simplify the creation of forms, and, make it easier to use.
+After a quick research, I found that there are not many packages to create forms for SolidJs, so I decided to create one, that could be used by anyone.

+The main idea is to create a form easily and quickly, without many lines of code, fortunately, SolidJs provides us a powerful and easy way to do that.

 - Creates form with fields
 - Creates form with validation